Lyme Flare vs Relapse:

 Clinical Takeaway

-The key distinction lies in whether symptoms improve over time or continue to progress.
+The key distinction is whether symptoms improve over time or continue to progress.

 Dr. Daniel Cameron, MD, MPH